Back

 Details:

-In this example, we want to get the variable H alone on one side of the equal sign in order to find out what it is equal to.
+In this example, you want to get the variable H alone on one side of the equal sign in order to find out what it is equal to.
 H is currently being multiplied by 5.
-We can remove the 5 by multiplying both sides by the multiplicative inverse of 5.
+You can remove the 5 by multiplying both sides by the multiplicative inverse of 5.

 The multiplicative inverse of a number is the number that when multiplied to it, the product is 1.